Camawama/colorful-lighting/README.md

 A lot of people have asked where this project is headed, so here are the current plans:

-*   **Renderers**: Today, Embeddium is required and is the only supported renderer.
-Full support for **Sodium** itself is planned, alongside Embeddium.
+*   **Renderers**: Both Embeddium and vanilla rendering are supported today; Embeddium is recommended but no longer required.
+Full support for **Sodium** itself is planned.
 *   **Loaders and versions**: Today, the mod supports **Forge 1.20.1 only**.
 The goal is to support **Fabric, Forge and NeoForge** on every Minecraft version from **1.20.1 up to 26.2**.
 There are no plans to backport below 1.20.1.
-*   **Shader patcher**: A new shader patcher is in development, built on top of the current auto-patcher.
-It will apply dedicated patches for specific shader packs, while the current auto-patcher remains as the fallback for everything else.
+*   **Shader patcher**: The dedicated per-pack patcher is implemented and working (see the Oculus entry in Mod Compatibility), with the generic auto-patcher as the fallback for everything else.
+Dedicated patches for more shader packs, such as Sildur's Vibrant, are planned.

 No timelines are promised; follow the [GitHub repository](https://github.com/Camawama/colorful-lighting-sodium) for progress.

 ## ⚠️ Known Issues / Planned Fixes

 *   **[Distant Horizons](https://gitlab.com/distant-horizons-team/distant-horizons)**: Lights rendered inside LODs will not have color.
 A fix is in development for a future release.
-*   **[Flerovium](https://modrinth.com/mod/flerovium)**: Held and dropped items will appear dark.
-Planned fix for a future release.
-*   **[AsyncParticles](https://github.com/Harveykang/AsyncParticles)**: Particles appear dark.
-Planned fix for a future release.
-*   **[Immersive Portals](https://github.com/iPortalTeam/ImmersivePortalsMod)**: Does not crash, but light from the Nether will bleed into the Overworld while an immersive portal is being rendered.
-May be fixed in the future.
+*   **[Cracker's Wither Storm Mod](https://www.curseforge.com/minecraft/mc-mods/crackers-wither-storm-mod)**: **Not compatible.** The game crashes when the Wither Storm is spawned in.
+Because that mod's source code is private and closed, there are no plans to add compatibility or fix the crash.